 Communications Ministry – The mission of this ministry is to fulfill God’s directive to spread the Gospel by producing and broadcasting/distributing a weekly evangelist program (Mark 16:15).
 Our ministry is responsible for the setup, operation, and maintenance of the church’s sound equipment, video recording equipment, and livestreaming.
 Before service begins, we turn on the equipment, put out the microphones, set the audio mixing console levels, and run a quick sound check.
 We also install the balcony video cameras, set the video mixer, and run a check on all video and audio feeds.
 During the service we monitor the audio mixing console controls and make adjustments as required to maintain good audio quality in the sanctuary and online.
 For more information, please contact Brother Thomas Davis, Technical Director, at tho_davis@hotmail.com

-Community Meal – Each second, third, and fourth Saturday, meals are provided to homeless and low-income persons.
+Community Meal – Each Saturday, meals are provided to homeless and low-income persons.
 Volunteers are needed to lovingly serve meals, clean up facilities, and provide minor security.
 For more information, please contact Sister Lisa Young at lisa.young193@gmail.com.

 Culinary Ministry – provides food preparation for church events such as funerals, receptions, and special events.
 The coordinator works with parties to plan menus within an established budget.
 Fore more information, please contact Sister Donna Smith at dwsspr80@gmail.com.

 Gideon Security – Gideon secures the church and lot, monitors and assists in emergencies, and safe guidance to members and friends visiting Baber.
-For more information, please contact Brother Thomas Whitt, at twhitt523@gmail.com.
+For more information, please contact Brother Melvin Ruth, at mellymel0569@gmail.com.

 Hospitality Ministry – this ministry includes the greeters that meet new arrivals at the door of the church to welcome and assist them in finding their way around the church and make guest feel welcome.
-For more information, please contact Sister Linda Cloud at lcfaith2010@yahoo.com
+For more information, please contact Sister Linn Jackson at lcfaith2010@yahoo.com

 Keenagers (Baber’s Ministry to Seniors) – Keenagers is a ministry of love, friendship, care and fellowship for senior adults who meet for organized activities like hot melas, worship, speakers, workshops, and games.
 The Keenagers meet the last Tuesday of each month at 11:00am.
 For more information, please see Sister Etta J. Cohen, at ejcohen2@yahoo.com.

 Lay Organization – Leaders that are effective and productive are well trained leaders!
 The mission of the Thomas Davis Lay Organization is to teach and train.
 Six times a year, the Thomas Davis Lay Organization holds a Leadership Development workshop and an annual Leadership Bootcamp in February.
-For more information, please see Brother Thomas Whitt at twhitt523@gmail.com.
+For more information, please see Sister Regina Grice at Regina.Grice72@gmail.com.

 New Life Ministry/New Members Bootcamp – Just like secular companies hold orientations to provide new staff members with information that enables them to become effective workers, Baber also holds a New Member’s Bootcamp to provide prospective members with the information needed to become effective, productive, and fruitful members of Baber and the Kingdom of God.
 Current members who need a refresher course are welcomed to attend too.
-For more information, please see Reverend Melanie Moore at evangelistmmoore@gmail.com.
+For more information, please contact Pastor Simmons at Pastor@BaberRochester.org.

 Pastor’s Advocacy – The Pastor’s Advocacy meets the needs of the Pastor by providing moral, spiritual, and financial support to him and his family.
-For more information, please see Sister Kennetha Jackson at kennethacj@live.com.
+For more information, please see Sister Adine DeMond, President, at amdmeeting@gmail.com.

 Rise Up Rochester, Inc. (RUR)

 In response to Rochester’s 50+ homicides in each of the years 2004-2007, including the murder of Baber member, James Slater, on January 5, 2008, Baber launched a billboard campaign entitled, “You Bet I Told.”
 You Bet I Told later merged with Baber’s Center for social Change and Economic Development and another local nonprofit committed to advocating for victim’s rights and promoting violence awareness to form Rise Up Rochester, Incorporated, a separate 501 (C) 3 nonprofit.
 RUR works to empower the community to establish and maintain a nonviolent culture and provides support to crime victims and their families.
-For more information, please contact Sister Wanda Ridgeway, at RiseUpRochester@Yahoo.com or visit www.RiseUpRochester.net
+For more information, please contact Executive Director Chiamaka Ikpeze at cikpeze@ccsi.org or visit www.RiseUpRochester.net

 RUR programs include:

-• Support Group – RUR’s support Group incorporates family members and friends at all stages of grief after the loss of a loved one to homicide.
-The Support Group is coordinated by a Licensed Master Social Worker (LMSW) and refreshments are served.
+• Support Groups – The Support Group incorporates family members and friends at all stages of grief after the loss of a loved one to homicide.
+The Support group is facilitated by a Licensed Master Social Worker (LMSW) and a meal is served.

-• Service of Remembrance – Each December, RUR invites loved ones to remember family and friends that have been taken by homicide.
-The annual service consists of readings, music, and a candle lighting ceremony.
-Following the service, those present are invited to an information reception.
+• Celebration of Remembrance – Each December, RUR invites loved ones to remember family and friends that have been taken by homicide.

-Scholarship Fund – The Reverend Dr. John H. Dixon Scholarship Fund annually provides scholarships to college students for a maximum of four years.
+Scholarship Ministry– The Reverend Dr. John H. Dixon Scholarship Ministryannually provides scholarships to college students.
 Also, seminars on pertinent subjects are provided periodically.
 The Scholarship Fund meets the Monday after the third Sunday when needed.
 For more information, please contact Sister Celestine Thomas, at celestine_1943@yahoo.com.

 Senior Usher Board – The Senior Usher Board are adult ushers that demonstrate the personal qualities of Christ as evidenced by being cheerful and willing doorkeepers for Christ.
 The Usher Board promotes minimized distractions and facilitates orderliness during the worship experience.
-For more information, please see Sister Finis Cuylear, at fcuylea1@rochester.rr.com.
+For more information, please contact Brother Johnny Wynn.

 Women’s Missionary Society– Under the leadership of Sister Betty Crews, the Artrie M. Turner Missionary Society engages in the following programs to positively impact the world.
 Missionary programs include:

-• Community Meal: Each second, third, and fourth Saturday, meals are provided to homeless and low-income persons.
+• Community Meal: Each Saturday, meals are provided to homeless and low-income persons.
 The missionaries participate at least once a month.
-For more information, please contact Sister Carolyn Bailey.

 • Rapid Response Teams: Rapid Response Teams minister to hurting people in the aftermath of emergencies.
 In cooperation with the Pastor and Class Leaders, the Rapid Response Teams have been dispatched to provide love and support to families.